Color blindness: Signal lights

 Navigation lights in marine and aviation settings employ red and green lights to signal the relative position of other ships or aircraft.
 Railway signal lights also rely heavily on red–green–yellow colors.
-In both cases, these color combinations can be difficult for the red–green colorblind.
-Lantern Tests are a common means of simulating these light sources to determine not necessarily whether someone is colorblind, but whether they can functionally distinguish these specific signal colors.
-Those who cannot pass this test are generally completely restricted from working on aircraft, ships or rail.
+In both cases, these color combinations can be difficult for the red–green color blind.
+Lantern Tests are a common means of simulating these light sources to determine not necessarily whether someone is color blind, but whether they can functionally distinguish these specific signal colors.
+Those who cannot pass this test are generally completely restricted from working on aircraft, ships or rail, for example.

 Fashion

 Color analysis is the analysis of color in its use in fashion, to determine personal color combinations that are most aesthetically pleasing.
 Colors to combine can include clothing, accessories, makeup, hair color, skin color, eye color, etc. Color analysis involves many aesthetic and comparative color task that can be difficult for the color blind.
-Most colorblind individuals conservatively avoid brightly colored clothes to avoid combining colors that may be viewed as unaesthetic by people with normal color vision.

 Art

 Inability to distinguish color does not necessarily preclude the ability to become a celebrated artist.
-The 20th century expressionist painter Clifton Pugh, three-time winner of Australia's Archibald Prize, on biographical, gene inheritance and other grounds has been identified as a protanope.
+The 20th century expressionist painter Clifton Pugh, three-time winner of Australia's Archibald Prize, on biographical, gene inheritance and other grounds has been identified as a person with protanopia.
 19th century French artist Charles Méryon became successful by concentrating on etching rather than painting after he was diagnosed as having a red–green deficiency.
 Jin Kim's red–green color blindness did not stop him from becoming first an animator and later a character designer with Walt Disney Animation Studios.